nhuntwalker/python-thirty-minutes/lessons/03-functions-input.md

 In the next lesson we'll talk about...

 - what it looks like when things go wrong
 - what to do when we encounter those situations
-- how to write tests to ensure a robust codebase

 ## Exercises